WWE 2K15

-WWE 2K15 is a professional wrestling video game developed by Yuke's and published by 2K Sports for PlayStation 3, PlayStation 4, Xbox 360, Xbox One and Microsoft Windows.
+WWE 2K15 is a professional wrestling video game developed by Yuke's and published by 2K for PlayStation 3, PlayStation 4, Xbox 360, Xbox One and Microsoft Windows.
 It is the sequel to WWE 2K14, and was succeeded by WWE 2K16.
-It was released on October 28, 2014, in North America and on October 31, 2014, in Europe for last generation consoles and released on November 18, 2014, in North America and on November 21, 2014, in Europe for current generation consoles.
+It was released on October 28, 2014, in North America and on October 31, 2014, in Europe for seventh generation consoles and released on November 18, 2014, in North America and on November 21, 2014, in Europe for eighth generation consoles.
 It was released for Microsoft Windows on April 28, 2015, and was the first WWE game to be released on the platform since WWE Raw, which was released in 2002.
+Online server play was shut down on May 31, 2016.
 It is the first game in the series to use the new WWE logo since it was introduced earlier in 2014, which was originally used as the logo of the WWE Network.

 The game is based on the professional wrestling promotion WWE and WWE 2K15 serves as the first game in the series to signify the "new generation", placing a heavy emphasis on traditional and more relaxed gameplay, unlike the arcade-like combat prominent in previous installments.
 It also adds several new features to complement the main theme based around naturalism, adding a new chain grapple system at the beginning of matches, slowing the pacing of the matches and adding a new stamina bar to reflect and portray the quality of matches produced on WWE television.

 Gameplay

 WWE 2K15 signifies as the start of a "new generation", which focuses on turning the franchise into a true wrestling game rather than "a fighting game with WWE Superstars in it."
-The new chain wrestling mini-game has been implemented (exclusive to current generation consoles and PC only) to make matches play out more realistically.
+The new chain wrestling mini-game has been implemented (exclusive to eighth generation consoles and PC only) to make matches play out more realistically.
 Pressing the grapple button at the beginning of the match will initiate a collar-and-elbow tie up.
 At the beginning of the tie up, each opponent will press one of three face buttons to place their opponent into a side headlock, a wrist lock or a waist lock with a rock-paper-scissors style outcome.
 (Headlock beats Wrist lock, Wrist lock beats Waist lock, Waist lock beats Headlock.)
 Whoever wins will place their opponent in the corresponding hold, while both players rotate the right analog stick (space + movement keys on PC) to find a "sweet spot".
 If the attacker finds it first, they'll perform a move, if the defender finds it first, they'll gain the upper hand.
 Additionally, the attacking wrestler can strike or wrench the opponent's limb, making it harder for them to find the sweet spot.
 This mini-game only happens 2-3 times during the match and can be turned off via the options menu.
 Strikes have returned to their normal speed, with the improved collision and selling animations from the opponent.
 Unlike in previous games, superstars will not stand up immediately, after taking a bump or slam.